How Long Does It Take To Get a New Debit Card? Debit Card Replacement Process Explained

 Use Privacy Virtual Cards for online or over-the-phone transactions and shield your financial information from potential hackers.
 Even if your virtual card data ends up in the wrong hands, you can close the card and generate a new one instantly without affecting your real bank account.
 That means you don’t have to go through the complicated process of getting a replacement card.

-Privacy lets you generate Merchant-Locked or Single-Use Cards.
+Privacy lets you generate Merchant-Locked, Single-Use, or Category-Locked Cards.
 Learn about their differences in the table below:

 Customize Your Privacy Virtual Cards

 You can pause, unpause, and close your Privacy Cards at any time, blocking all further charges.
-This feature helps you prevent unauthorized charges from merchants and stop subscription payments you no longer need, as Privacy will decline all attempted charges on a closed or paused card.
-With adjustable spending limits, you can maintain control of your budget and prevent sneaky merchants from overcharging you.
+This feature helps you avoid unauthorized charges from merchants subscription services you’re unsubscribing from, as Privacy will decline all attempted charges on a closed or paused card.
+With adjustable spending limits, you can maintain control of your budget and protect yourself against overcharging by sneaky merchants.

 Check Out Quickly With the Browser Extensions

-The Privacy browser extensions for Chrome, Firefox, and Safari ensure faster and smoother checkouts.
+The Privacy browser extensions for Chrome, Firefox, Edge and Safari (or Safari for iOS) ensure faster and smoother checkouts.
 They generate and autofill card details for you at checkout, ensuring you don’t have to reach out for your wallet and type in its numbers manually.

 Monitor Your Activity With the Privacy Apps